fermmm/boilerplate-typescript-react-redux-webpack/README.md

 -  **PostCSS:** With some basic plugins that changes automatically your css/sass code into a more cross browser css

--  **Polyfills pack:** To make your code work on Internet Explorer 11, disabled by default.
-You can enable this on line 1 of src/index.ts

 -  **Environment variables (.env) webpack plugin**

 -  **HMR:** Fast component reload.